ishita0901/Connvo/README.md

+## Connvo

-# A real-time chat application made using Spring Boot and WebSocket
+### This is a real-time chat application built using Spring Boot and WebSocket.
+It allows users to engage in real-time conversations with each other.